maniaplanet/documentation/server/start-a-combo-lobby.md

 How to start a lobby ?
 ======================

 Requirements
 ------------

-* The title installed on your computer.
-You can get titles from NADEO on the manialink `store`.
-* Windows or Linux dedicated server.
+* Windows or Linux dedicated server with SSH access.
 * MySQL server.

 Initial set up